virtuozzo/cloudscripting-docs/docs/reference/events.md

 - `${event.response.}`:
     - `result` - parameters are absent

-### onAfterUnlinkDockerNodes
+### onAfterUnlinkNodes

-This event is executed after the *unLinkDockerNodes* action and is run for each unlinking containers action.
-The *onAfterUnlinkDockerNodes* event is applied for Docker containers only.
+This event is executed after the *unLinkNodes* action and is run for each unlinking containers action.
+The *onAfterUnlinkNodes* event is applied for Docker containers only.

 **Event Placeholders:**